½ûÂþÌìÌÃ

 Cost of living in Houston

-Student life in Houston
+Student life and culture in Houston

-Texas may conjure up deserts, cowboys, and guns and have you worrying about its “redneck†and conservative reputation.
-However, these things are largely clichés, and in cities like Houston, there are lots of progressive people.
-Currently, most Houston elected officials are Democrats, and the city's mayors have been Democrats for over 20 years, which might surprise those who imagine all of Texas is a red state.
-Regardless of your politics, there are many great things to do in Houston.
-The city boasts exciting museums like the Museum of Fine Arts and Natural Science, as well as the Space Center and NASA, which are must-visit spots.
-Regarding food, Downtown is a culinary haven with restaurants serving Tex-Mex cuisine and delicious barbecue meats — both delicious Texan traditions to savor.
-So get ready to embrace the dynamic charm of Houston and its unique Texas flair!
+To an outsider, Texas may conjure up deserts, cowboys, and guns and have you worrying about its “redneck†and conservative reputation however, these things are largely clichés, and in cities like Houston, there are lots of progressive people.
+The city has exciting museums like the Museum of Fine Arts and Natural Science, as well as the Space Center and NASA, which are must-visit spots.
+Regarding food, Downtown is a culinary heaven with restaurants serving Tex-Mex cuisine and delicious barbecue meats, both delicious Texan traditions it is essential to try.
+Be prepared for a humid subtropical climate, which means scorching summers with temperatures exceeding 40°C and mild winters.
+Unfortunately, Texas is prone to tornadoes and hurricanes, so brace yourself for extremes.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.